zowe/docs-site/docs/user-guide/cli-installplugins.md

 :::info Important

-Plug-ins can gain control of your CLI application legitimately during the execution of commands.
+Plug-ins can gain control of Zowe CLI legitimately during the execution of every command.
 Install third-party plug-ins at your own risk.
-We make no warranties regarding the use of third-party plug-ins.

 :::